hassanrad/CV/README.md

 I have had a life-long interest in the nitty-gritty of computers, spending countless hours of free time tinkering and experimenting with software and hardware.
 Despite that preoccupation in all things PC, the last decade was a winding detour into other fields of study and work, taking me from the rainy Pacific Northwest to the scorching heat of Dubai, and now to London.

-During that detour, I was encouraged by friends and family to pursue what they recognized as my interest in programming, and it took me until recently to get back on track.
-Forgoing the path of going back to university and getting a degree in Computer Science, I instead attended Makers Academy in London, a sixteen-week web development bootcamp course.
+During that detour, I retained my interest in becoming a programmer, and it took me until recently to get back on track.
+Forgoing the path of going back to university and getting a degree in Computer Science, I instead attended Makers Academy in London, an intensive sixteen-week web development bootcamp course.

 It wasn't an easy decision to end my previous career path and move to a new country, without any guarantee that I would succeed, but in retrospect that decision was well made.
 During this course, I spent 40+ hours a week developing a skill-set and focus on agile, object-orientated programming design.
 The skills and projects described below are just the beginning of my self-education, as I am continuing to actively expand my knowledge.